-Hybrids exist to bring you the best of both worlds.
-The innerspring has much going for it, so makes sense to reinvent it rather than simply tossing it aside.
-In a hybrid, the spring part usually makes up the majority, i.e the base.
+Hybrids exist to bring together the best of both worlds.
+The innerspring has much going for it, so it makes sense to reinvent it rather than simply tossing it aside.
+In a hybrid, the spring part usually makes up the majority, i.e., the base.
 Better quality variants will consist of fabric encased pocket coils aka encased coils, whilst the cheap options will typically be bonnell or some type of continuous coil formation.
 Above the spring base you’ll find the additional layers of choice, varying from model to model, and sometimes consisting of multiple types of foam or latex and sometimes even both.

-Benefits Of A Hybrid Mattress
+4 Benefits Of A Hybrid Mattress

 Every mattress has its own positive points.
 Below are some reasons why you may want to consider buying a hybrid mattress:

-The main advantage of a hybrid mattress is the combination of an innerspring system for bounce, and the comfort of memory foam that conforms to your natural body curvature.
-If you are a side sleeper, the addition of the memory foam top layer can provide the additional comfort and supports the contours of your body better, whilst reducing that feeling of difficulty getting out of bed or moving around too easily, which is what an all-foam mattress can sometimes feel like.
+The main advantage of a hybrid mattress is the combination of an innerspring system for the bounce, and the comfort of memory foam that conforms to your natural body curvature.
+If you are a side sleeper, the addition of the memory foam top layer can provide additional comfort and supports the contours of your body better, while reducing that feeling of difficulty getting out of bed or moving around too easily, which is what an all-foam mattress can sometimes feel like.

-Improved Quality of Sleep
+3. Improved Quality Of Sleep

 A hybrid mattress generally improves the quality of sleep by minimizing the disturbance of partners moving around.
 If you are a light sleeper, you may appreciate not being disturbed by a restless partner.
 This is achieved by using a unique construction of coils covered by layers of foam (or latex).
 A foam top layer can better absorb the motion transfer that occurs between partners, and when combined with pocket coils underneath acting as a base, this enhances motion isolation properties.
-One partner could be tossing and turning all night whilst the other partner wouldn’t be disturbed half as much as if they were both sleeping on a traditional innerspring mattress.
+One partner could be tossing and turning all night while the other wouldn’t be disturbed half as much as if they were both sleeping on a traditional innerspring mattress.

-Good For Side Sleepers
+4. Good For Side Sleepers

 A good hybrid option is also considered the best mattress for side sleepers.
 Sleeping on your side creates several pressure points with an innerspring because it doesn’t conform to the curves of your body too well.
-A hybrid mattress with a memory foam comfort layer (at the top) can fill in the gaps to help relieve discomfort and pressure points, aiding in creating the perfect spinal alignment.
+A variant with a memory foam comfort layer (at the top) can fill in the gaps to help relieve discomfort and pressure points, aiding in creating the perfect spinal alignment.
 The independently encased coils underneath the comfort layer also act as avenues to conform to the shape of your body.